ZaneH/kg/content/code/topics/ai/text-generation/fine-tuning-llama3.md

 ## Running Locally

 The notebooks Unsloth provides are hosted on Colab.
 At first I thought I might port them to Jupyter to run locally, but then I learned you can run the Colab runtime locally!
 Using [this guide](https://research.google.com/colaboratory/local-runtimes.html) I was able to connect my GPU and RAM to my Colab notebook.
-This is a game changer for me, I can now run the fine-tuning process on my desktop withuot much change.
+This is a game changer for me, I can now run the fine-tuning process on my desktop with little effort.

 ## Preparing Dataset